Open-Cascade-SAS/OCCT/dox/user_guides/foundation_classes/foundation_classes.md

   * the user’s **Current System**.
 The **SI System** is the standard international unit  system.
 It is indicated by *SI* in the signatures of the *UnitsAPI* functions.

-The OCCT (former MDTV) System corresponds to the SI  international standard but the length unit and all its derivatives use the  millimetre instead of the meter.
+The OCCT (former MDTV) System corresponds to the SI  international standard but the length unit and all its derivatives use the millimeter instead of the meter.

 Both systems are proposed by Open CASCADE Technology; the SI  System is the standard option.
 By selecting one of these two systems, you  define your **Local System** through the *SetLocalSystem* function.
 The  **Local System** is indicated by *LS* in the signatures of the *UnitsAPI* functions.
 The Local System units can be modified in the working  environment.
-You define your **Current System** by modifying its units  through the **SetCurrentUnit** function.
-The Current System is indicated by *Current* in the signatures of the **UnitsAPI** functions.
+You define your **Current System** by modifying its units  through the *SetCurrentUnit* function.
+The Current System is indicated by *Current* in the signatures of the *UnitsAPI* functions.
 A physical quantity is defined by a string (example:  LENGTH).